robiulalam02/aim-hire/README.md

 ✅ Dynamic title changes with React Helmet

-✅ Framer Motion animations for smooth UI
+✅ Sweet Alert for Pop Up message in successful login or register

+✅ React Toast Notification for error message

 ## 🧑‍💻 Author